-To ensure program fidelity and proper credit, Management of Compulsions and Cravings must be delivered by Psychology Services or a Social Worker.
+To ensure program fidelity and proper credit, Management of Compulsions and Cravings must be delivered by a Social Worker or Psychology Services to include psychologists, psychology trainees, and treatment specialists.
+Treatment Specialists may facilitate the treatment group with clinical supervision from a licensed psychologist.